Iranian passport: Online electronic system

 In June and July of 2023, the FARAJA police system made it possible to order a passport online for Iraq for those who have an Iranian identity card.
 This has since been taken down, and passport-seekers have to go to police offices directly.
 The Iraqi travel passport is called "Pilgrim", and is 20% - 30% cheaper than a true Iraqi citizen passport.

 Languages

 For each item in the passport, captions are provided in Persian and nearly all of them are also provided in English.

 Restrictions on travel

 As Iran (the Islamic Republic of) does not recognize or have diplomatic relations with the state of Israel (like some other Muslim countries and North Korea), people using an Iranian passport are not permitted to travel to Israel under Iranian law (although Israel itself does admit Iranian citizens holding a visa).

 On the inside of the back-cover, Iranian passports bear the inscription: "The holder of this passport is not entitled to travel to occupied Palestine", referring to Israel.

-Visa requirements for Iranian citizens
+Visa requirements map

-As of February 2020, Iranian citizens had visa-free or visa on arrival access to 44 countries and territories, ranking the Iranian passport 98th in terms of travel freedom (tied with passports from Bangladesh, Dem.
-Rep. of Congo and Eritrea) according to the Henley Passport Index.
+As of January 2026, Iranian citizens had visa-free or visa on arrival access to 46 countries and territories, ranking the Iranian passport 90th in terms of travel freedom.